DAD-CDM/dad-cdm-admin/GOVERNANCE.md

 **Technical Steering Committee 1 (Enter Name Once Decided)** -- More information coming soon.

-A list of current PGB members can be found here.
-Technical Steering Committee Members can be found here:
+A list of current PGB members can be found [here](https://dad-cdm.github.io/dad-cdm-admin/).
+Technical Steering Committee Members can be found here (to be announced).

 ## Community Roles
 In addition to the project leadership, important roles may be filled by community members: